 Community of English Language Teachers (CELT) is a community of practice for English language teachers around the world.
 The community's goal is learn together and participate in fully online, blended, and the flipped classroom using technology and project-based learning.

-Moodle for Teachers (M4T) is a public network that provides free e-learning courses on how to teach online with Moodle course and learning management system.
-The network serves different purposes such as hosting Massive Open Online Courses (MOOCs), Massive Open Online Learning (MOOL), workshops (face-to-face and fully online), and conferences (face-to-face and fully online).
+Moodle for Teachers (M4T) is a public network that provides free and open e-learning courses on how to teach online using Moodle course and learning management system and other web technologies.
+The network serves different purposes such as hosting Massive Open Online Courses (MOOCs), Massive Open Online Learning (MOOL), Moodle training for teachers, workshops (face-to-face and fully online), and conferences (face-to-face and fully online).
 On June 24 and 25, 2013, EdMedia conference workshops were held on the network and on June 23, a 3.5 hour workshop was also held at EdMedia in Tampere, Finland in 2014.

 On January 13 - February 16, 2014, two Electronic Village Online (EVO2014) free courses were held on this website, M4TEVO14 (Click on the image below for the syllabus) and CLIL EVO14.
 In 2015, M4TEVO15 and other EVO14 courses will be held on this Moodle website.
 You are invited to give a MOOC or any other free public course by contacting Nellie Deutsch.